-I believe it is important for you the client to find the right person for you: someone you feel comfortable working with, (although you might feel a bit nervous when we first meet), as the most important part of counselling is the relationship between counsellor and client.
+It is important for you, to find the right person to talk to /work with; someone with whom you feel comfortable, (although you might feel a bit nervous when we first meet), as an important part of counselling being successful is the therapeutic relationship formed between us.

 Training, qualifications & experience

-I am a fully Qualified Integrative Humanistic Counsellor, and a Registered Member of the BACP (British Association of Counsellors & Psychotherapists ).
+I am a fully Qualified Pluralistic Counsellor, and a Registered Member of the BACP (British Association of Counsellors & Psychotherapists ).

 Overview of Training